ceifeirocv/bar-manager-api/README.md

 # Bar Manager API

-This is a simple API for managing a bar.
+This is a simple API for managing a bar, built with Express, TypeScript, Drizzle ORM, and PostgreSQL.

 ## Getting Started